NicklasXYZ/gleam_openfaas/README.md

 vi test-function/src/function.gleam
 # ...
 Extend or add whatever you want to the 'handler' function.
 ```

 5. Make sure a valid container registry, to where functions can be pushed, has been defined in the `test-function.yml` file:
 ``` bash
 vi test-function.yml
 ```

-6. Finally, build, push and deploy the image:
+6. Finally, build, push and deploy the function:
 ```
 # Authenticate with OpenFaaS (assuming kubectl is used with the k3s Kubernetes distribution):
 PASSWORD=$(k3s kubectl -n openfaas get secret basic-auth -o jsonpath="{.data.basic-auth-password}" | base64 --decode) && \